mkonga/doppy-routing-bundle/readme.md

     }
 ````

-Note: composer will also install the bundle `doppy/util-bundle`.
-It is not required to add this to your AppKernel, only a couple of classes are used from this bundle and no actual bundle configuration.

 ### Write your own router

 Implement your own router in your own bundle somewhere.
 You will need to use one or more of the following interfaces: